alexle/alexle.github.com/posts/easy-life-overrated.markdown

 But the burger and fries never tasted better.
 The company of my friends never more appreciated.
 Everything was more vibrant.
 I felt genuinely **alive**.

-When you add in the sense of achievement, gratitude, and strength that followed, it's clear in my eyes which day impacted my life and overall happiness more.
+When you add in the sense of achievement, gratitude, and strength that followed, it's clear in my eyes which day impacted my life more.

 Maybe an easy life isn't as perfect as we think it is.
 Pope Francis of the Roman Catholic Church certainly doesn't think so: